Excluding Subcontractors from General Liability Insurance Salem OHJanuary 20, 2018

 For example, if a plumber, electrician, or other tradesmen bring in their own subcontractors to meet deadlines or trade specialties, is it reasonable for the general contractor to have to keep an eye on them as well?
 A lot of the work that is actually performed on a building or renovation site is arranged with long-standing informal relationships that may or may not have written agreements outlining what happens if someone gets hurt.

-For example, if the plumber’s cousin, whose insurance cancelled last year because he was mostly working for someone else, causes damage or an event where someone is hurt, the lawsuit will proceed to the next level.
+For example, if the plumber’s cousin, whose insurance canceled last year because he was mostly working for someone else, causes damage or an event where someone is hurt, the lawsuit will proceed to the next level.
 If the plumber and general contractor purchased lower-cost insurance with a subcontractor exclusion, they will, unfortunately, be uninsured.

 What can a contractor do?